-Join David Ross for an in-depth discussion in this video Overview of the alarm project, part of Home Monitoring and Control with Raspberry Pi.
+Join David Ross for an in-depth discussion in this video Overview of the alarm project, part of Raspberry Pi: Home Monitoring and Control.

 - There are six basic features for your Raspberry Pi alarm system: video streaming, wireless motion detector, solid state relay, alarm picture storage by DATE, free remote access to your Pi alarm from anywhere in the world, and free SMS to your cell phone.
 Video streaming, you can use it as a baby monitor while you're in your home using your local area network.
 When you're outside your home you can use the wide area network and use it as a Nanny cam.
 Wireless motion detector allows you placement of your Raspberry Pi system anywhere that you have access to WiFi, that means in any room, office, anywhere that you have WiFi you have access to your Raspberry Pi alarm system.

 Solid state relay allows you to turn on your lights when motion is detected, and this can be regular lighting if you want to use the Pi camera, or if you want to use night vision, you can use infrared lights for your Pi NoIR camera.
 Alarm picture storage by DATE, when the alarm is triggered, you can store pictures based on the date that they were taken.
 You have free remote access to your Pi alarm from anywhere in the world using a free system called Developer.weaved.com allows you free access to VNC, SSH, and WebIOPi, and VNC allows you remote control with screen sharing.